Morar Cantonment: Gwalior Military Station

 Morar Cantonment is home to several units of the Indian Army.
 There are a number of static and mobile units housed within its confines.

+History

+The Gwalior Military Station has its origins in the colonial era, established by the British to secure their hold over the central regions of India.
+Post-independence, the military station was restructured to align with the operational needs of the Indian Army.
+Over the decades, it has evolved into a well-equipped facility, playing a significant role in military operations and training.

 Villages

 Morar block has 176 rural villages, listed below: